twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 A beautiful sentiment, and a fine way to end the post.
 Go in peace!

+[^1]: Larson has expressed nuanced views on system dynamics.
+We has [a post warning against](https://lethain.com/how-to-safely-think-in-systems/) taking your models too literally, and elsewhere he [has written](https://lethain.com/limiting-wip/) "Models are just models, and they tell us what we ask them to".
+So he views it somewhat critically, although still presumably granting it a special authority beyond other types of storytelling; i.e. he states that it enables "testing hypothesis about how things work".

-[^1]: Disclaimer: I have a lot of opinions about how software organizations should be led.
+[^2]: Disclaimer: I have a lot of opinions about how software organizations should be led.
 I am not myself any sort of manager.
 So judge my argument on its merits, not on my credentials!

     Of course, my managers seem always to be full of opinions about what their engineers should be doing.
 Why shouldn't an engineer have opinions the opposite way?

-[^2]: A [commenter on the orange website](https://news.ycombinator.com/item?id=32973254) has, somewhat fairly, accused me of setting up a straw man here, so I wanted to write a footnote mentioning that Larson has written [a post warning against](https://lethain.com/how-to-safely-think-in-systems/) taking your models too literally, and elsewhere he [has written](https://lethain.com/limiting-wip/) "Models are just models, and they tell us what we ask them to".

-    He has also written that a systems model enables "testing hypothesis about how things work", which I view as assigning mystical authority to the practice, but he is also not there advocating for the completely uncritical application of system dynamics, either.

 [^3]: This is similar to the famous argument from "The Mythical Man Month" by Fred Brooks, as [Wikipedia](https://en.wikipedia.org/wiki/The_Mythical_Man-Month#The_mythical_man-month) summarizes